akarcode/3dsMaxMetadata/README.md

 The C# code is above my head, don't ask me for changes.

 ## **Dependencies**
-You'll need ExifTool by Phil Harvey to read out the Metadata.
+You'll need ExifTool by Phil Harvey to read out the metadata.